Ehud Olmert: Indictments, trials and criminal convictions

 Olmert's sentencing hearing began on 28 April 2014.
 On 13 May 2014, he was sentenced to 6 years in prison and fined ₪1.5 million ($430,000).
 He was ordered to report to prison on 1 September to begin serving his sentence.

 In addition to the Holyland affair, Zaken provided new evidence against Olmert in the Talansky and Rishon tours affairs.
 Olmert and his lawyers were subsequently questioned by police on suspicion of obstruction of justice and witness tampering.
 Following an investigation, police announced that there was sufficient evidence to indict Olmert for obstruction of justice.
 On 7 August 2014, following Zaken's testimony, the Israeli Supreme Court ordered a retrial of Olmert in the Talansky case.

 In September 2014, the Supreme Court ruled that Olmert could stay out of prison pending an appeal.
 Oral arguments would have to take place within three months, but together with the delay in the final verdict he could potentially stay out of prison for over a year.
-As of March 2015, Olmert was yet to serve his sentence.
-He began serving a 19-months sentence on 15 February 2016 in Maasiyahu Prison.
+He began serving a 19-month sentence on 15 February 2016 in Maasiyahu Prison.

 In December 2014, Zaken again provided new evidence, revealing that Olmert had offered her $10,000 for every month she would serve in jail for taking the blame in the Holyland case, to be paid in a foreign bank account.
 In one of the eight recordings revealed, Olmert can also be heard talking about buying Sheldon Adelson's, a Jewish-American billionaire's, testimony, and how he told U.S. President George W. Bush about Olmert's traitorship: "Adelson – this dog, son of a dog – went to President Bush and said that I’m a traitor.
 Bush told me."

 In March 2015, Olmert was convicted in Jerusalem District Court of fraud, breach of trust, and tax evasion in his retrial on corruption charges over the Talansky case.
 The judges ruled that he had taken bribes and used the funds for personal reasons without reporting it.
 Sentencing was set for May, and his lawyers advised he would appeal.

 Olmert was sentenced to eight months in prison in connection with the Talansky case on 25 May 2015, as well as fined ₪100,000 ($25,000) and given an additional suspended sentence of eight months.
 The prison sentence was stayed for 45 days to allow Olmert's legal team time to appeal the ruling.
 The verdict acknowledged Olmert's public service, and he was given a weaker sentence than prosecutors sought.
 Olmert filed an appeal of his conviction to the Supreme Court of Israel in July 2015; the court agreed that Olmert's sentence would be suspended until after the outcome of the appeal.

-2009-2019
+Olmert eventually served 16 months of a 27-month prison sentence before being released on parole in early July 2017.